 Furthermore, they must review that information every three years with a view to determining whether they are providing fair participation in employment to members of the Protestant and Roman Catholic communities in Northern Ireland.
 Where they determine that they are not providing such fair participation, they must consider taking affirmative action.

-For many employers, ie those in the private and voluntary sectors in particular, it is not mandatory to monitor the other equality characteristics of your workforces, such as race, disability, age or sexual orientation.
+For many employers, ie those in the private and voluntary sectors in particular, it is not, subject to the above, mandatory to monitor the other equality characteristics of your workforces, such as race, disability, age or sexual orientation.

-Therefore, it is good practice to monitor whether your equality policy is working effectively.
+Therefore, it is good practice to monitor whether your equality policy is working effectively on all equality grounds.

 If you find that it isn't working, ie you find that your workforce is not as diverse as it should be, it would be good practice to find out why and take action to improve the effectiveness of the policy.